gerelef/dotfiles/scripts/utils/README.md

     - utility script meant to install a few popular, actively maintained firefox themes; see `update-ff-theme.py --help` for more.
 Appropriate compgen function should be in `.bashrc`, and if it isn't, it's being worked on.
     Based on `sela`.
-- `pstow.py`
-    - utility script meant to cover the basic usecase of GNU Stow, with enhanced functionality for personal use.

 ## Historical note
 A massive trim was done on 28/2/2024.